 This was the first time an interchangeable roll-holder, magazine, or interchangeable back, depending upon your choice of words, was offered for a roll-film camera.
 (The earlier Eastman-Walker roll-holder was sold as an accessory to be used on glass plate cameras.)
 Years later various manufacturers would offer this feature on high-end and professional quality cameras.

-My copy of the Kombi instruction manual lists the price of the complete camera at 3 dollars and 50 cents.
+My copy of the Kombi instruction manual lists the price of the complete camera at $3.50.
 A roll of film for 25 exposures cost 25 cents.
-A second magazine, loaded with film cost 1 dollar and 50 cents.
+A second magazine, loaded with film cost $1.50.

 The final and most difficult way to process your film, would be to do it yourself.
 Kemper attempted to simplify the process by offering complete outfits and detailed instructions for this endeavor.
 But the real difficulty in taking the do-it-yourself route lay in learning to reload the camera with fresh film.